 Philips Major Desk Lamp

-Materials: Brass, dark green painted aluminium.
-Cast iron counterweight in the base.
+Materials: Brass.
+Dark green painted aluminium lampshade and base.
+The lampshade is painted white inside.
+Cast iron counterweight inside the base.
 Bakelite socket.

 Height: 64,5 cm / 25.39”